zalteck/BCDTV/Readme.md

 Matlab code for the TV-based Image Processing Framework for Blind Color Deconvolution and Classification of Histological Images.
+See example.m for an use case over a single H&E image

 Full reference:\
 F. Pérez-Bueno, M. López-Pérez, M. Vega, J. Mateos, V. Naranjo, R. Molina,  and  A.K.
 Katsaggelos\